unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 Ideally, we need to move `tokenId` parameters of `Sync` event that will allow us to query all events of the registry associated to given token.
 Currently this is impossible.

+### NewURI event doesn't contain initial owner

+Currently, we need to listen for 2 events: `NewURI` and `Transfer` in order to get the information how a new domain was minted.
+`Transfer` event is part of ERC721.
+We can not modify it, but we can add the initial owner information into `NewURI` event.

 ## Solvable by introducing new resolver

 ### Custom records can not be mirrored